byzer-org/byzer-lang/docs/en/quick-tutorial.md

 Please make sure the path `/spark-2.2.0-bin-hadoop2.7/data/mllib/sample_libsvm_data.txt` is correct.

-Copy and paste the script to the web page, and click `运行`, then you will see the label and predict_lable.
+Copy and paste the script to the web page, and click `运行`, then you will see the label and predict_label.

 Congratulations, you have completed the first Machine Learning script!